 The Department of Modern Languages and Literature offers programs in Spanish, French, German, and Teaching English as a Second Language at the undergraduate level.
-French courses (FRE 1010-2020) and Italian courses (LAN) 1010, 1020, and 2010 are being offered during Academic years 2015-2016 and 2016-2017.
+French courses (FRE 1010-2020) and Italian courses (LAN) 1010, 1020, and 2010 are being offered during the Academic years 2016-2017.
 Students may major or minor in Spanish and the other foreign languages are offered through the Intermediate Level.
 There are also opportunities for study abroad.
-The department has five full-time faculty members, four with a Ph.D., and three adjunct instructors.
+The department has four full-time faculty members, three with a Ph.D., and one adjunct instructor.

 In keeping with the mission of Methodist University, the Department of Modern Languages and Literature is committed to cultural awareness and the development of individuals who appreciate and accept diversity and become effective global citizens.
 Recognizing the value of being able to communicate in another language and the interrelationship of language and culture, the department prepares students for global citizenship and international travel through the study of languages, literatures and culture, developing students’ communicative foreign language skills in the areas of reading, writing, listening and speaking.